Kelian98/Easy-astrophotography-equipment-control/README.md

 For our system, we will use :

-- [Raspberry Pi 3](https://www.amazon.com/s?k=raspberry+pi+3&ref=nb_sb_noss_1:// "Raspberry Pi 3") with case, heatsinks and Micro SD Card (32Go or more recommended)
+- [Raspberry Pi 4 4GB RAM](https://thepihut.com/collections/raspberry-pi-kits-and-bundles/products/raspberry-pi-starter-kit?variant=20336446079038 "Raspberry Pi 4") with case, power supply and Micro SD Card (16Go or more recommended)
-- [USB Power Bank](https://www.amazon.com/s?k=power+bank&ref=nb_sb_noss_2 "USB Power Bank") with a capacity of at least 10,000mAh and 2.1-2.5A USB output
+- [USB Power Bank](https://www.amazon.com/s?k=power+bank&ref=nb_sb_noss_2 "USB Power Bank") with a capacity of at least 15,000mAh and 2.1-2.5A USB output
 - [Specific cable](https://www.firstlightoptics.com/sky-watcher-mount-accessories/lynx-astro-ftdi-eqdir-usb-adapter-for-sky-watcher-eq5-pro-heq5-syntrek-pro-az-eq5-gt-az-eq6-gt-and-eq8-mounts.html "Specific cable") to connect your mount to the board (in this case, EQDIR cable for SkyWatcher mounts)
 - [GPS USB Dongle](https://www.amazon.com/s?k=vk-172&ref=nb_sb_noss_1 "GPS USB Dongle") to obtain precise location (I use a Vk-172, but Vk-162 is built with a better antenna and is also compatible)

-As you can see, it costs around 100\$, far cheaper than a dedicated astro computer running on Windows with commercial softwares which run on 12V power supply.
+As you can see, it costs around 120\$, far cheaper than a dedicated astro computer running on Windows with commercial softwares which run on 12V power supply.

 > Note : You can save some money if you have a USB powered dew-heater for your scope such as [these](https://www.amazon.com/Telescopes-Temperature-Control-Devices-Freezing/dp/B07R299MQT/ref=sr_1_4?keywords=dew%2Bheater%2Busb&qid=1564516783&s=gateway&sr=8-4&th=1).
 Indeed, buying a USB powerbank with more capacity than 10,000mAh (let's say +20,000mAh) let you power the Raspberry Pi and your dew-heater(s) for a night long.
 And it's more convenient than having long cables from the floor with your 12V AGM Battery ascending to the moving telescope.
-See [Raspberry Pi 3 measured power consumption](https://raspi.tv/2016/how-much-power-does-raspberry-pi3b-use-how-fast-is-it-compared-to-pi2b) for further information.
+See [Raspberry Pi 4 measured power consumption](https://www.pidramble.com/wiki/benchmarks/power-consumption) for further information.

-## 3. Setting up the Raspberry Pi
+## 3. Software

-We will run [Ubuntu Mate 16.04](https://ubuntu-pi-flavour-maker.org/download/ "Ubuntu Mate 16.04") on the Raspberry Pi 3.
-This is an open-source OS based on Linux.
+We will run the latest version of [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/ "Raspberry Pi OS") on the Raspberry Pi 4.
+This is an open-source OS based on Linux made for the Raspberry Pi microcomputer.
 We will install astronomy softwares including Kstars and Ekos (INDI Library) we will be mainly using.

-> Note : I don't use the newest version (18.04) for now, because it is not stable as the 16.04.
+> Note : I recommend installing the version with Desktop only, since we will not be using much of the recommended software.

-### 3.1 Install Ubuntu Mate 16.04
+### 3.1 Install Raspberry Pi OS

-First, get the image from this link : https://ubuntu-pi-flavour-maker.org/download/.</br>
+First, get the image from this link : https://www.raspberrypi.org/downloads/raspberry-pi-os/</br>
 Then, if you are on Windows, download the latest version of Etcher from this link : https://www.balena.io/etcher/.</br>
 Finally, get the free version of Winrar to unpack the image file : https://www.win-rar.com/start.html?&L=0.

-Now that we have finished with softwares installations, let's flash Ubuntu Mate on the Raspberry Pi 3.
+Now that we have finished with softwares installations, let's flash Raspberry Pi OS on the Raspberry Pi 4.

 1. Unpack .xz extension file downloaded above with WinRar.
 2. Simply insert your Micro SD Card (inside the adaptor for SD format) in your SD Card slot of your computer.
 3. Start Etcher, select the previously unpacked .img extension file, select the drive of your SD Card, and click on Flash !
 4. Wait until process is finished...
 Writing speed depends on your Micro SD Card (class 10 or better is a good choice for Raspberry Pi usage).
-5. When it's done, eject your SD Card from your computer and insert it into the Raspberry Pi 3.
+5. When it's done, eject your SD Card from your computer and insert it into the Raspberry Pi 4.
-6. Start the Raspberry Pi 3 with SD Card and plug in a mouse, a keyboard and a monitor.
-If everything has been done correctly, it will boot up and get you to Ubuntu Mate installation.
+6. Start the Raspberry Pi 4 with SD Card and plug in a mouse, a keyboard and a monitor.
+If everything has been done correctly, it will boot up and get you to Raspberry Pi OS installation.
 Complete the steps required.
-You can connect it to your personal newtork by clicking on WLAN logo at the top-right of the screen.

 > Note : Some of the softwares cited above exist for MacOS and Linux distributions as well.